Have Questions?

 845-647-5400

-Child and Family Addiction Center is 6.4 miles from Kerhonkson, New York
+Child and Family Addiction Center is 6.4 miles from Kerhonkson, NY

 This rehabilitation program also believes that the best results for clients are gotten from individualized services.
 To this end, it has been specializing in a wide array of personalized treatments like legal advocacy, aftercare/continuing care, seniors or older adults, treatment for spanish-speaking clients, residential beds for client's children, co-occurring mental and substance abuse disorders and more.
 In the same way, this drug and alcohol treatment program offers these treatments in the following settings - intensive outpatient treatment, long term addiction treatment facilities, short term addiction treatment facilities, inpatient treatment facilities, inpatient detox centers and more.